 I spent a night at Taipei before I travelled to Yilan the next morning.
 I took a TRA Train from Main Taipei Station which got me to Luodong Station, the nearest station to the villa, in less than 2 hours.
 With one luggage and one backpack, I took a taxi from Luodong Station headed to Forte Dong-Shan Villa in Yilan which took about 20 minutes to get there.
 There are buses getting there from the train station which information is available on Forte Hotel website.

-Yilan County is a county in Northeastern Taiwan.
-It has a colder temperature and considered wet area with more rain.
-That day was not an exceptional, it’s a little bit cloudy but no rain yet.
+Yilan County is a county in northeastern Taiwan.
+It has a colder temperature and considered a wet area with more rain.
+That day was not exceptional, it’s a little bit cloudy but no rain yet.
 The weather was completely different from Taipei city which was still humid and hot when I was there on the day before.

-“We are here.” said the taxi drive to me in Mandarin.
+“We are here.” said the taxi driver to me in Mandarin.

 What I love most about my stay at Forte Dong-Shan Villa in Yilan is the location that is within the National Center for Traditional Arts, it offers plenty of things to do and see without a need to go far, just right within the complex.
 And if we want to go further, there are cold spring, night markets, parks, temples which are only about 10 km away.

 I will show you more about the attractions around on my next post and definitely also the reasons why staying here is recommended!
 Meanwhile, do watch the below brief introduction video about Forte Dong-Shan Villa in Yilan.
 Until next post.
 Stay tuned! 😉

 No.201, Sec.
 2, Wubin Rd., Wujie Township, Yilan County 268, Taiwan